Winter wedding photography

 This photograph, taken at Gemma and Alex’s beautiful wedding at Colshaw Hall, is all about one of my favourite things about winter weddings; being inside all cosy and warm.
 We took this in the main house at Colshaw, a stunning venue and perfect for weddings in winter.
 I remember really liking this mirror and thought it would make an excellent photograph if I photographed Gemma and Alex’s reflection.
 I wanted to make the shot feel nice and warm so I switched on the lamps and lit the bride and groom with a video light.
 All I needed to ask them to do was get snuggly close and this photograph is the result.

-Jackie and Alastair’s January wedding at Broadoaks Country House in the Lake District was a fantastic day, a very small and intimate wedding but packed with so much emotion.
+Jackie and Alastair’s Lake District winter wedding at Broadoaks Country House was a fantastic day, a very small and intimate wedding but packed with so much emotion.
 It was also the foggiest wedding I have ever photographed.
 It wasn’t too bad in the morning but as the day went on, the fog crept in and got thicker and thicker until you could barely see more than a few metres in front of you.
 It may have made the drive home a bit tricky but it helped me to create one of my favourite winter wedding photographs.
 We took this photograph on the driveway just outside the entrance to the venue.
 I think the fog really adds a sense of romance to this photograph and it instantly became one of my favourites.